 The Form 2 achieved a substantially smaller footprint than industrial stereolithography printers by inverting the print process—a transition you can delve deeper into in our Ultimate Guide to Stereolithography.

 Inverted SLA introduces peel forces that affect the print as it separates from the surface of the tank, so the build volume is limited and sturdy support structures are required.
-The Form 2 was heavily calibrated to account for the forces of the peel process and produce high quality parts, putting industrial quality in the hands of more businesses at an affordable price point.
+The Form 2 was calibrated to account for the forces of the peel process and produce high quality parts (the wiper moves left and right between each layer, which can cause strain along the XY axis and lead to warping), putting industrial quality in the hands of more businesses at an affordable price point.

 This decrease in peel forces brings several key benefits: